hrbigelow/opcheck/README.md

 out3[a,b,c,d] = in3[c]
 out4[a,b,c,d] = in4[d]

 # Validate against tf meshgrid call.
-The call returns an array of
+The call returns a tuple of four tensors
+# which are validated against out1, out2, out3, and out4
 tf.meshgrid(in1, in2, in3, in4, indexing=L('ij'))
 ```